Normation/rudder/policies/lib/README.md

-# Rudder: Continuous Auditing & Configuration
+# Policies library / ncf

 This project is part of Rudder, see [the main repository](https://github.com/Normation/rudder) for more information.